Sage/carbon/docs/guides/handlers.md

 This will setup a basic app using the `App` component for the header and footer.
 However, what if we want to modify the footer links?

-Lets create handler pattern for the footer links:
+Let's create a handler pattern for the footer links:

 ```js
 import BaseRegistry from 'carbon/lib/utils/handlers/base-registry';